cubistcastle/static-site-generators/poole/input/index.md

 In Poole you write your pages in [markdown][md].
 It's easier to write markdown than HTML.

+Here is some inline Python:

+{%
+print "Hello, World"
+%}

 Poole is made for simple websites you just want to get done, without installing a bunch of requirements and without learning a template engine.